Ajaybaghel28/E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign_Excel_Project/README.md

 Found that the data was sufficiently detailed to support targeted analysis in the dashboard.

 ## Data Sources
--Sales Transactions: Contains information on transactions before, during, and after the campaign.
+- Sales Transactions: Contains information on transactions before, during, and after the campaign.
--Marketing Campaign Data: Provides budget and marketing metrics for each region.
+- Marketing Campaign Data: Provides budget and marketing metrics for each region.
--Customer Data: Includes customer demographics like age, gender, and region.
+- Customer Data: Includes customer demographics like age, gender, and region.

 Dashboard Components
 1. Filters